bbauska/W3Cx-2of5/README.md

 <b>5.2 Tables: </b>Tables can be a great way of organizing your content —
 learn when to use tables, and when to avoid them.

-<b>5.3 Multimedia: <b>Learn the best methods for including audio and video
+<b>5.3 Multimedia: </b>Learn the best methods for including audio and video
 in your page.

-<b>5.4 Embedding content: <b>Learn about iframes and some advanced image
+<b>5.4 Embedding content: </b>Learn about iframes and some advanced image
-tag attributes, ismap and usemap. ***Note:** This section is optional material included for the curious.
-It will not appear on any graded question.*
+tag attributes, ismap and usemap.
+Note: This section is optional material included for the curious.
+It will not appear on any graded question.

-<b>5.5 CSS tricks: <b>Here, we will introduce some next level methods for
+<b>5.5 CSS tricks: </b>Here, we will introduce some next level methods for
 making awesome Web pages.

-<b>5.5 Recipe project: <b>Separate your CSS and HTML into their own files
+<b>5.5 Recipe project: </b>Separate your CSS and HTML into their own files
 for cleaner, easier coding.

 <h3 id="ch5-1-3">5.1.3 A World of Possibilities</h3>